 Then consider the biggest cash cow in the US, the military.
 In this arena, not only are corporations addicted to military sales, but states and regions are addicted to military jobs.
 So the bureaucracy (the Pentagon) also becomes a lobbyist; at the first sign of cuts, the military has historically begun threatening to closing bases, just as corporations can withhold donations.
 By insuring every part of the country has a military base, they insure that almost everyone supports military spending.

 It’s not minor.
-The US military consumes over half of the county’s discretionary dollars, and we spend the most in the world on our military, as much as the next 6 countries combined.
+Together with Veterans Affairs, he US military consumes 2/3 of the county’s discretionary dollars, and we spend the most in the world on our military, as much as the next 6 countries combined.
 Under one proposed budget during the GH Bush administration, the US military budget would have surpassed expenditures for the rest of the world combined.
-As one example, consider that the USS Gerald Ford was just commissioned as the newest US aircraft carrier, which gives the US 11 carriers.
+As one example, the USS Gerald Ford was just commissioned as the newest US aircraft carrier, which gives the US 11 carriers.

-The rest of the world combined has 7.
-And the US has 2 more carriers in the works
+The rest of the world combined has only 7 aircraft carriers.
+And the US has 2 more in the works.

 We worry about Russian and Chinese expansion, as we should.
 But the US maintains about 800 overseas military bases in 70 countries.
 The Russians have about 15, all of them near Russia.
 The Chinese recently opened their first overseas base, in Djibouti.

 When Eisenhower warned about the growing power of a large standing military, he spoke of a “Military-Industrial Complex.”
-He originally wanted to say “Congressional-Military-Industrial Complex,” but changed his mind.
+He originally wanted to say “Military-Industrial-Congressional Complex,” but changed his mind.